intelliot/x-address-proposal/src/README.md

 ### Advantages

 Both the account ID and the destination tag are protected by the 32-bit checksum.
-We can determine whether the address is packed by examining the initial character of the address: if it is `X` or `T` it is a packed address which may include a tag; if it is `r` it does not.
+We can determine whether the address is an Extended Address by examining the initial character of the address: if it is `X` or `T` it is a packed address which may include a tag; if it is `r` it does not.
 If the initial character is anything else, the address is malformed.

 The packed address's "suffix" is the same as the unpacked address, which can be useful and comforting to users (since it is clear which classic address is encoded by the packed address).